shaminaj-disha/DX_BALL/README.md

 # DX_BALL

+Welcome to DX_BALL.
 This is a 2D game, developed using C language and Visual Studio 2010 IDE.
 This game is developed for two levels.
 To go through the actual solution file the repository is:

 iGraphic1.2VS10/iGraphic1.2VS10.sln